 London is home to hundreds of Christmas trees, but none is as famous and important as the Trafalgar Square spruce.

 Like every single year, London kicks off the festive season by lighting up the Christmas Tree at Trafalgar Square.
 This Christmas Tree is a present from Norway.
 The Scandinavian country has gifted the people of London a huge Norwegian spruce every year since 1947 as a symbol of gratitude for having helped them during WWII.

 The lighting ceremony of the Christmas tree takes place at the beginning of December each year and is attended by the Lord Mayor of Westminster, the British ambassador to Norway, and the Mayor of Oslo.
-The 2022 date hasn’t been announced yet, but I’ll update this once it has.
+The 2023 lighting will take place on December 7, 2023.

 The Great Christmas Pudding Race has been happening for over 40 years now to raise money for Cancer Research UK.

 Members of the public gather in teams of four to face the number one challenge: balancing a Christmas Pudding on a tray while dodging inflatable obstacles and solving puzzles.
 The team members dress up in festive costumes – think Santas, elves, turkeys, and reindeer – and their attempts to keep Christmas Pudding always bring a smile to the attendants’ faces.